 Heidi: We will give everyone _____ [00:26:52] the responses are coming in and I will read you them as soon as _____ [00:26:57].
 Close that down.
 And the results we are seeing is 33 percent saying bar graph, 23 percent saying pie graph, 10 percent saying clock graph, 33 percent saying pictograph and 0 percent saying sparkplug graph.
 Thank you everyone for participating.

-anAngie: Well, congratulations to the people how chose pie graph.
+Angie: Well, congratulations to the people how chose pie graph.
 I think about a quarter of you got that and in fact for just knowledge, pie graphs were the most effective communication method.
 However, as you can see so the _____ [00:27:42] number…those are the correct responses out of two questions.
 As you can see they were pretty close together.
 The bar graph was actually the least effective in communicating just knowledge but they are very similar.
 Now I want to ask you one last question today which is, which graph do you think would communicate verbatim knowledge best?
 And again, it is the same options as before.
 Thank you.
 If you couple please just enter A, B, C, D or E.

 Heidi: Sorry, it was a little slow on _____ [00:28:35] but responses are coming in. _____ [00:28:38] just a few more moments and I will read you those results.
 It looks like we have slowed down.
 I am going to close that out and share the results.
 So we are seeing 36 percent saying bar graph, 11 percent saying pie graph, 4 percent saying clock graph, 43 percent saying pictograph and 7 percent saying sparkplug graph.
 Thank you everyone.